#1: Hang Art on Your Bookcase

 #6: Opt for Oversize Art

-To achieve a look that’s clean and crisp on your walls, swap out the gallery-style approach this year and go for a single statement piece of art.
-Yes, it’s more of a commitment in terms of both decisiveness and cost, but the impact of an oversize piece is in keeping with its size—in other words, huge.
+To achieve a look that’s clean and crisp on your walls, consider going for a single statement piece of art.
+Yes, it’s more of a commitment in terms of both decisiveness and cost, but the impact of an oversize artwork is in keeping with its size—in other words, huge.

 #7: Try a Limited Palette